prof-xadk3/nips/README.md

 # NIPs

+> Here, do whatever and pls. do not come up with a "new" lame app. lolz.

 NIPs stand for **Nostr Implementation Possibilities**.
 They exist to document what may be implemented by [Nostr](https://github.com/fiatjaf/nostr)-compatible _relay_ and _client_ software.

 - [NIP-01: Basic protocol flow description](01.md)